-Upon successful completion of the Associate in Applied Science Degree in Automotive Technology graduates will be able to:
+Upon completion of the program, students will be able to do the following:

-- Demonstrate the professional skills and knowledge required in the automotive industry. - Apply safety procedures required in shop practices. - Apply the principles necessary for the practical applications within the automotive industry.
+- Demonstrate the professional skills and knowledge required in the automotive industry. - Apply safety procedures required in shop practices. - Employ principles necessary for practical applications within the automotive industry.